Night Wakings, Night Terrors, & Nightmares-how to help your child manage all three

 Limit Electronics Before Bed

-It is recommended to shut TV or similar electronics off 60-90 minutes before bedtime to encourage melatonin release and help your child wind down.
+This helps to encourage melatonin release and helps children wind down.
 This can also help your little one to not incorporate anything too confusing or scary into their dreams at night.

 8 takeaways to help you and your toddler sleep easy